equaeghe/epyglpki/README.md

 Cython/Python GLPK interface

+*This project is on hold.*

-Development takes place in branches named
+Development took place in branches named

     <GLPK version>-<Python version>-<Cython version>

-Check them out.
+Until (if) this project is taken up again, have a look at [*ecyglpki*](https://github.com/equaeghe/ecyglpki "A Cython GLPK interface").